evertrol/kcs/docs/source/usage.rst

-The module takes two mandatory input files: the CMIP CSV file with the tas change computed previously, and a list of globally-averaged tas data of the model of interest, EC-EARTH.
+The module takes two mandatory input files: the CMIP CSV file with the tas change computed previously, and a list of globally-averaged tas data of the model of interest, EC-EARTH in our example.

 The ``--scenario`` options set the various scenarios of interest.
 The option can be repeated, and takes three values: a name, an epoch and a